 If there are stations on frequency when it is time to start the net, politely request if they could let you begin calling the net.
 Remember FCC regulations state that no station or stations have a “right” to a frequency.
 If a group of stations are on frequency, they have as much right to be there as a scheduled net.
 Most hams will clear a frequency if politely requested to do so to allow a net to open.
 However, they are under no requirement to do so.
 Simply wait until the stations leave the frequency and then open the net.

 Have some means of recording station calls, names and locations and a list of any traffic for the net.
 Take your time and remember you are directing the net.
 Serving as a net control can be fun and provides a real service to the amateur community.
 Serving as a net control is also good practice for real emergency situations.

 Feel free to copy the following information and feel free to volunteer to serve as a net control.

-QST, QST, QST, this is (give call sign of net control station phonetically) opening this session of the Central Arkansas UHF Net on the ARLinks System.
-This net meets every Tuesday evening at 8:00 p.m.
-Central time.
+QST, QST, QST, this is [ your name and phonetic call sign ] opening this session of the A.R.
+Links System Net.
+This net meets every Tuesday evening at 7:00 pm.
 The purpose of the net is to provide training in proper net procedures and to handle traffic into and out of the central Arkansas area.

-The net control for this session is (Give your name and call sign phonetically again.)
+The net control for this session is [ your name and phonetic call sign ].
 There are usually several repeaters linked during this net and it usually takes a second or two before they all sync together after you key your mike.
 For this reason, please count to two after you key up and before you start talking.

-Immediately following EMERGENCY or PRIORITY traffic, ask if there are any announcements.
-Ask again at the end of the net for additional announcements and try to re-cap the announcements made at the beginning of the net.
+[Ask again at the end of the net for additional announcements and try to re-cap the announcements made at the beginning of the net.]